Program Overview - What Makes Us Unique?

 It is a hospital large enough to have excellent services, and yet small enough where you get to know all the cardiologists, nephrologists, OB/GYNs, and surgeons, and they get to know you.
 They become invested in your education, in you personally.

-There are fellowships for family physicians in the Geriatrics and Maternal & Child Health and both of those fellowships have active clinical roles at Highland.
+There are fellowships for family physicians in Geriatrics, Maternal & Child Health, and Palliative Care and which all have active clinical roles in the hospital setting.

 Emphasis on Psychosocial Medicine